manpunia/manpunia.github.io/_posts/2021-01-21-iOS-architectures.md

 ---
-title: "iOS Architectures and Design Patterns"
+title: "iOS Architecture"
 categories:
   - iOS
 tags:
   - learning, Design Patterns, iOS Architectures
 ---
-# iOS Architectures and Design Patterns
+# iOS App Architecture

 From last one week I have been reading about iOS design patterns and architecture patterns.
 This is summary posy of my understanding.